ARM-software/arm-trusted-firmware/docs/user-guide.md

 #### Obtaining the Flattened Device Trees

 Depending on the FVP configuration and Linux configuration used, different FDT files are required.
-FDTs for the Base FVP can be found in the Trusted Firmware source directory under `fdts`.
+FDTs for the Foundation and Base FVPs can be found in the Trusted Firmware source directory under `fdts`.
+The Foundation FVP has a subset of the Base FVP components.
+For example, the Foundation FVP lacks CLCD and MMC support, and has only one CPU cluster).

 *   `fvp-base-gicv2-psci.dtb`

-    (Default) For use with both AEMv8 and Cortex-A57-A53 Base FVPs with default memory map configuration.
+    (Default) For use with both AEMv8 and Cortex-A57-A53 Base FVPs with Base memory map configuration.

 *   `fvp-base-gicv2legacy-psci.dtb`

-    For use with both AEMv8 and Cortex-A57-A53 Base FVPs with legacy GICv2 memory map configuration.
+    For use with both AEMv8 and Cortex-A57-A53 Base FVPs with legacy VE GIC memory map configuration.

 *   `fvp-base-gicv3-psci.dtb`

-    For use with AEMv8 Base FVP with default memory map configuration and Linux GICv3 support.
+    For use with AEMv8 Base FVP with Base memory map configuration and Linux GICv3 support.

+*   `fvp-foundation-gicv2-psci.dtb`

+    (Default) For use with Foundation FVP with Base memory map configuration.

+*   `fvp-foundation-gicv2legacy-psci.dtb`

+    For use with Foundation FVP with legacy VE GIC memory map configuration.

+*   `fvp-foundation-gicv3-psci.dtb`

+    For use with Foundation FVP with Base memory map configuration and Linux GICv3 support.

 Copy the chosen FDT blob as `fdt.dtb` to the directory from which the FVP is launched.
 A symbolic link may also be created instead.